-Swipe the lock screen upwards and tap a user account icon to unlock the computer.
+Press the space bar and select a user account icon to unlock the computer.
 If your account has a password set, you will need to enter the password to continue.

-Tap and hold the preview icon to see the characters you've entered to ensure the password is correct.
+Click the preview icon to see the characters you've entered to ensure the password is correct.